 Both Mousa Dembélé and then-record buy Érik Lamela were also yet to hit their peak (though the pair can be considered more successful now), so the high hopes for the new man were tempered with a knowledge that they had been stung before.

-However, although the goals weren’t free-flowing for Son in that first season – just eight, compared to 17 in his final year in Leverkusen – a fair few of his appearances came from the bench.
-And it can take players a bit of time to find their feet at Spurs, with expectant fans and countless London sub-plots acting as distractions.
+However, although the goals weren’t free-flowing for Son in that first season – just eight, compared to 17 in his final year in Leverkusen – it still represented a decent return considering a fair few of his appearances came from the bench.

 Some of his 21 goals came from a more advanced role, filling in when Kane was unavailable and Vincent Janssen unfancied, but the tally remains a career best for a player whose role within the system was yet to be fully firmed up.